-You need to go to the emergency department at a hospital if you have: Very heavy bleeding, such as a super absorbent sanitary pad that is soaked every half hour for more than 3 hours.
+You need to go to the emergency department at a hospital if you have: Very heavy bleeding, such as filling a super absorbent sanitary pad that is soaked every half hour for more than 3 hours in a row.

 If you have any complications after your procedure, we want to know about it.